 As a woman over 40, you know a yearly screening mammogram is an essential tool in the early detection of breast cancer.
 Since 1990, mammograms have helped reduce the mortality rate from breast cancer by nearly 40 percent.
-Although you’re probably familiar with the routine involved with a screening, you may not know about diagnostic mammograms and the reasons they’re performed.
+Although you’re probably familiar with the routine involved with a screening, you may not know the differences between screening and diagnostic mammograms.

 Differences between Screening and Diagnostic Mammograms

 Although a screening mammogram and diagnostic mammogram can be similar in how they’re performed, the main difference between the two tests lies in the reason the physician orders the tests.